Letter 100: You were part of a gathering convened on urgent business at the home of one of my friends, and you declared that you...

 education books

-You were part of a gathering convened on urgent business at the home of one of my friends, and you declared that you had a nephew studying with us and that you wanted to write both to him and to me about the boy.
-But you did neither.
+While taking part in the gathering that had been assembled on behalf of the most important matters concerning one of our close associates, you declared that you had a nephew here with us, and that you wished to write both to that man and to me about him; but you have done neither.

 AI-assisted translation - This translation was produced with AI assistance and has not been peer-reviewed.
 See the 19th-century translation or original Latin/Greek below for scholarly use.